 Healing from Emotional Abuse: A Journey to Self-Resilience and Recovery

-As a life and business coach, I want to support your healing journey.
+And as a life and business coach, I want to support your healing journey.
 That’s why we will be discussing the following topics:

-• Recognizing the signs of emotional abuse
+- Recognizing the signs of emotional abuse

-• How you can maintain a calm and composed attitude around your abuser
+- How you can maintain a calm and composed attitude around your abuser

-• Why you must drop the fantasy that your abuser will love the new and improved version of you
+- Why you must drop the fantasy that your abuser will love the new and improved version of you

-• How to prioritize your self-care
+- How to prioritize your self-care

-Recognize Signs of Emotional Abuse
+Two Signs of Emotional Abuse

 If you’re unsure whether you’re experiencing emotional abuse, it’s crucial to learn to recognize it and start healing.
+Personally, it took me years after leaving abusive situations to realize how much my self-worth had taken a hit.

 It is unfortunate that many of us may be unaware of the signs of emotional abuse, as we may have grown up in dysfunctional families where this behavior has become the norm.
+As a result, as an adult, you may find it familiar, if not comfortable, to be around people who have no understanding of how their words impact others.

 Emotional abuse is the most subtle to detect, yet it can yield significant emotional and eventually physical pain.
 Symptoms such as migraines, irritable bowels, and immune system issues may arise from emotional abuse.

-Overt Emotional Abuse
+Sign #1: Overt Emotional Abuse

 The overtly emotional abuser won’t hesitate in making hurtful comments that demean your worth and confidence.
 They may say hurtful comments like:

-Your opinion is worthless to me right now.
+- Your opinion is worthless to me right now.

-I can’t believe you would say something so terrible.
+- I can’t believe you would say something so terrible.

-Why can’t you do anything right?
+- Why can’t you do anything right?

-I never had problems like this until I met you.
+- I never had problems like this until I met you.

-Why would ask you for anything of importance?
+- Why would ask you for anything of importance?

 During emotional abuse, the abuser has malicious intent to make you feel fearful, sad, and discouraged.
 Therefore, they may use your past and any other forms of vulnerability to degrade you.

-The cost of abuse
+The hidden cost of abuse

 Next, let’s talk about covert emotional abuse.
 In my opinion, covert abuse is more insulting and insidious as it gaslights the victim into believing incorrect things, which causes them to question their own perception of reality.

-Covert or Passive-Agressive Emotional Abuse
+Sign #2: Covert or Passive-Aggressive Emotional Abuse

 It is important to understand that passive-aggressive behavior isn’t just limited to overtly threatening or insulting words.